iZettle/sdk-ios/README.md

 - Xcode 11+
 - `ALWAYS_EMBED_SWIFT_STANDARD_LIBRARIES = YES` flag is required if your project doesn't include swift
 - iOS 10+
-- iZettle Reader 2 support requires iOS 10+
-- Client ID from the iZettle Developer Portal
+- Client ID from the Zettle Developer Portal

 ## Installation

-You can install iZettle SDK in several ways:
+You can install Zettle SDK in several ways:

 1. [CocoaPods](#cocoapods)
 2. [Manual Installation](#manual-installation)

 ### CocoaPods

-[CocoaPods](http://www.cocoapods.org/) is an easy way to install iZettleSDK.
+[CocoaPods](http://www.cocoapods.org/) is an easy way to install ZettleSDK.

 1. Add following pod to your `Podfile`: